-- 1. FSIS Form 9060-5 Export Certificate of Wholesomeness for Meat Products - 2.
-FSIS Letterhead Certificate for meat products and treated stomachs, bladders and intestines,

-"Veterinary Certificate for Meat Products and treated stomachs, bladders and intestines, imported into the European Community", in English.
-This letterhead certificate is also available in Spanish, French, Italian, German, Dutch, Polish, Romanian, Croatian and Bulgarian.
-If a foreign language version of this certificate is needed, it should be issued in conjunction with an English version.
+- 1. FSIS Form 9060-5 Export Certificate of Wholesomeness for Meat Products - FSIS Letterhead Certificate for meat products and treated stomachs, bladders and intestines, "Veterinary Certificate for Meat Products and treated stomachs, bladders and intestines, imported into the European Community" in English.
+This letterhead certificate is also available in Italian.
+See Guidelines to complete.